trinodb/trino-admin/docs/trino-admin-commands.rst

     rpm -i presto.rpm

-This will deploy the necessary configurations for the presto-server to operate in single-node mode.
+This will deploy the necessary configurations for the trino-server to operate in single-node mode.

 .. _server-restart-label: